Rethinking I-94 — Minneapolis to St. Paul

 Step 2: Tier 1 EIS Phase

-There are several topics important to MnDOT and the public that are not included as part of the evaluation criteria.
+Due to limitations in design detail and existing procedures, there are a variety of topics that are not part of the evaluation criteria or included at this phase of evaluation.
 In some cases, this is because the level of detail in the design at this stage prevents full investigation of the alternative.
 In other instances, certain interests are addressed by existing MnDOT standard procedures, and will be implemented where feasible regardless of the selected alternative.
-For example, MnDOT uses various construction techniques to recycle pavement materials and reuse them during construction.
-In addition, MnDOT includes native plant species in its standard seed mixes and is working to increase the use of native species for roadside vegetation.
-Light emitting diode (LED) luminaires are the standard light source for the majority of MnDOT’s roadway lighting.
-Older roadway lighting is being replaced with LEDs and this transition will continue as projects are completed.
-Good lighting is also important for maintaining personal safety for people crossing the corridor.
-These detailed aspects of project design are examples of items that will be addressed as part of the implementation of specific projects in the Tier 2 process for Rethinking I-94.
+More detailed aspects of design and evaluation will be addressed during project implementation in the Tier 2 process for Rethinking I-94.

 General Maintenance, Maintenance – A, and Maintenance – B